 9. Custom patterns for every body type

-10. a Yarn Garden Club for loyal customers to receive free gifts and special discounts on products, lessons and events
+10. "a Yarn Garden" Club for loyal customers to receive special discounts on products, lessons and events

 11. Knit Nights where volunteers create blankets and other special projects for various non profit organizations, including local nursing homes, battered women and homeless shelters